Jim-JMCD/TestFilesCreate/Examples - How to use the caculator mode.md

  Run again [y/n]
 ~~~
-Previous example tree depth was 5 and width 10, his example tree depth is 10 and width 5.
-This examples highlights the impact of tree depth
+Previous example tree depth was 5 and width 10, this example tree depth is 10 and width 5.
+This highlights the impact of tree depth
 ~~~
   File size requires units of B, K, M or G, the number must >1 decimals not permitted i.e. 750K 34M  2G and 10B (10 bytes)